proycon/homepage/content/about.md

 active = true
 date = 2019-01-12T00:00:00
 title = "About"
-description = "Some words about me"
+description = "Some more introductory words about me"

 # Order that this section will appear in.
 weight = 5